M42 Duster: Post Vietnam

 The three M42A1 equipped ADA battalions (1-44th, 4-60th and 5-2d) deactivated and left Vietnam in late December 1971.
 Most if not all of the in-country Dusters were turned over to ARVN forces.
 Most of the training Dusters at Fort Bliss were returned to various National Guard units.
 The U.S. Army maintained multiple National Guard M42 battalions as a corps-level ADA asset.
-2nd Battalion, 263 ADA, headquartered in Anderson, SC was the last unit to operate the M42 when the system was retired in 1988.
+2nd Battalion, 263rd Air Defense Artillery Regiment, headquartered in Anderson, SC was the last unit to operate the M42 when the system was retired in 1988.

+Thai-Cambodia Clashes

+On July 24, 2025, video evidence showed M42s being transported out of Bangkok, likely heading towards the frontline with Cambodia.